 A Life Insurance is a type of insurance that the person insured gets to protect the interest of the family in case of his sudden death.
 There are many types of Life Insurance policies available in India today and for a person looking into these options for the very first time, things may get a bit too overwhelming.
 Leading life insurance firms today are offering a wide range of options and any one of them can be the right choice for your family, depending on the ultimate coverage needs, financial goals and premium paying ability.

-1. Pure Term Insurance Policy: This is the most basic and cheapest plan out there.
+- Pure Term Insurance Policy: This is the most basic and cheapest plan out there.
 These policies do not have any kind of cash value attached to them and one can avail a benefit only on the death of the life insured.
 A life cover at an affordable cost is available from most insurance companies.

-2. Whole Life Policy: This policy provides a life cover for the entire lifetime of the policyholder and a particular and fixed premium is charged for the policy tenure.
+- Whole Life Policy: This policy provides a life cover for the entire lifetime of the policyholder and a particular and fixed premium is charged for the policy tenure.
 A range of benefits can be availed and this includes accumulating a cash value as well.
 Those who want a life cover for a longer period of time can look into this kind of policy.